chriszarate/sheetrock/README.md

   validation problems and warnings and errors reported by Google’s API.
 * At any time, you can find the number of outstanding AJAX requests in `$.fn.sheetrock.working`.
 * You can also latch onto the most recent jQuery promise via `$.fn.sheetrock.promise`.
+* On large spreadsheets (~5000 rows), the performance of Google’s API when using `sql` queries can be sluggish and, in some cases, can severely affect the responsiveness of your application.
+At this point, consider caching the responses for reuse (see below).
 * If you need to change the Google API endpoint—maybe because you want to use a caching proxy— that’s at `$.fn.sheetrock.server`.
+* Sheetrock will also accept a second parameter of response data to be used instead of making an API request.
+Make sure you pass an object and not a JSON string.
+This is an easy way to manually reuse cached data.

 ## Projects using Sheetrock